penumbra-x/rquest/README.md

 You can also use [this GitHub Actions workflow](https://github.com/penumbra-x/rquest/blob/main/.github/compilation-guide/build.yml) to compile your project on **Linux**, **Windows**, and **macOS**.

+## About

+The predecessor of rquest is [reqwest](https://github.com/seanmonstar/reqwest). rquest is a specialized adaptation based on the reqwest project, supporting [BoringSSL](https://github.com/google/boringssl) and related HTTP/2 fingerprints in requests.

+It also optimizes commonly used APIs and enhances compatibility with connection pools, making it easier to switch proxies, IP addresses, and interfaces.
+You can directly migrate from a project using reqwest to rquest.

+Due to limited time for maintaining the synchronous APIs, only asynchronous APIs are supported.
+I may have to give up maintenance; if possible, please consider [sponsoring me](https://github.com/penumbra-x/.github/blob/main/profile/SPONSOR.md).

 ## Contributing

 If you would like to submit your contribution, please open a [Pull Request](https://github.com/penumbra-x/rquest/pulls).